janalbhandari/Python-Stock-Profit-Calculator/README.md

 # Python-Stock-Profit-Calculator

+The application is available at the following link: https://python-homework1.herokuapp.com

 This is a Python web application that it takes the following inputs:
 - A stock symbol
 - Allotment (number of shares)